|Were We Lucky in Our Market Timing?

 Just take a look at these annualized returns from 1995 to 1999 to get an idea:

-The whole point of investing is to buy low and sell high.
+almost true.
+After all, the whole point of investing is to buy low and sell high.

 But we were buying high – then higher and higher.
 That was exactly what we

 We saw our market timing as more of a hindrance than a help.
 We would have